nireo/gocry/README.md

 Note that the ransomware only decrypts all the files in a given path, for example: `./test`.
 This can be quite easily changed in the `ransomware.go` file's main function.

+## Todo:

+These are issues or ideas I think should be added.

+- Fix filepaths such that they work for both windows and linux.
+- Store the key on the server such that the key isn't stored in memory
+- Make a better interface compared to a simple command-line loop
+- Make the key decryption need some sort of verification

 ## Disclamer

 This project is purely for educational purposes.
 I'm not responsible for what you do with the code provided here.